supaglue-labs/supaglue/docs/versioned_docs/version-0.1.0/faq.md

 ### What kind of tracking/analytics do you collect?

-We collect anonymized session product usage data of our CLI to help us improve the developer experience.
-You can opt out of it at.
+We use PostHog to anonymized, session-level event data in our CLI and API to help us improve the developer experience.
+We use Sentry for error reporting.
+You can opt out of tracking by setting `SUPAGLUE_DISABLE_ERROR_REPORTING=true` and `SUPAGLUE_DISABLE_ANALYTICS=true` in your `.env` file and by exporting these variables in your shell environment where you run the CLI.